 Gallagher looks in detail at three U.S.-Chinese joint ventures: Beijing Jeep, Shanghai GM, and Chang'An Ford.
 These case studies are based on original research, including interviews with 90 government officials, industry representatives, and experts in both countries.
 Drawing from the case studies, Gallagher explores the larger issues of the environmental and economic effects of technology transfer in the automobile industry and the policy implications of "leapfrogging" to more advanced technology.

-"I am very impressed with this book.
-Gallagher addresses the extremely important question of whether foreign direct investment can be an effective vehicle for the transfer of clean technology, in particular in the automotive sector.
+I am very impressed with this book.
+Gallagher addresses the extremely important question of whether foreign direct investment can be an effective vehicle for transfer of clean energy, in particular in the automotive sector.
 The question has enormous implications not only for China (air pollution, cancer rates) but for the world (oil prices, climate change).
-The importance of this book is therefore very great."
+The importance of this book is therefore very great.

 School of International Service, American University, author of Mao's War Against Nature: Politics and the Environment in Revolutionary China